Monitoring system health

 3. Managing jobs

-Click to expand System Health, then click Jobs to monitor the status of past, scheduled, and currently running jobs.
-The following job kinds are supported:
+Click to expand System Health along the left side of the administration area, then click Jobs to monitor the status of past, scheduled, and currently running jobs.
+The following kinds of jobs can be listed:

-- Update In-Memory Cube - Build in-memory storage for a data cube
+- Update In-Memory Cube – Builds in-memory storage for a data cube.
+May also be a sequence job that builds storage for multiple cubes as a batch.

-- Update Data Warehouse - Build data warehouse storage for a data cube
+- Update Data Warehouse – Builds data warehouse storage for a data cube.
+May also be a sequence job that builds storage for multiple cubes as a batch.

-- Cleanup - A periodic job performed by the system service that deletes expired records from the application database (log entries, performance statistics, usage tracking data, etc.).
-You can control the frequency of the cleanup job and the expiry interval of the records in advanced configuration settings, or via the Maintenance Job Details dialog.
-Click View on the job to access it.
+- System cleanup – Deletes expired records from the application database (log entries, performance statistics, usage tracking data, etc.).
+Control the frequency of the cleanup job and the expiry interval of the records in advanced configuration settings, or from the toolbar when viewing the job details.

-- Rebuild Indexes - A periodic job performed by the system service.
-Rebuilds the indexes in the application and warehouse databases to avoid index fragmentation.
-You can change the job schedule or disable/enable it via the Maintenance Job Details dialog.
-Click View on the job to access it.
+- Rebuild indexes – Rebuilds the indexes in the application and warehouse databases to avoid index fragmentation.
+Schedule or disable/enable the job from the toolbar when viewing the job details.

-Jobs are displayed in a table at the bottom of the Jobs screen.
-Each job entry provides the following information:
+Jobs are listed in a table providing the following information:

 - An icon indicating the result of the last job run.